infracost/docs/docs/getting_started.md

   TERRAFORM_BINARY=~/bin/terraform_0.13 infracost --tfdir /path/to/code
   ```

 `INFRACOST_SKIP_UPDATE_CHECK=true`: can be useful in CI/CD systems to skip the Infracost update check.
+Be sure to upgrade regularly as we continually add new resources to Infracost.

 `INFRACOST_LOG_LEVEL`: can be set to `warn` in CI/CD systems to reduce noise.